Birth and baptism of Eulalie-Mélanie Durocher

 Relocation of the Foundation House to the Convent of Longueuil

-On the feast of the Immaculate Conception, the three foundresses make profession: Marie-Rose, Marie-Agnès and Marie-Madeleine.
+On the Feast of the Immaculate Conception, the three foundresses profess their vows: Marie-Rose, Marie-Agnès and Marie-Madeleine.

-Civil incorporation of the community of Sisters of the Holy Names of Jesus and Mary, for the education and education of youth.
+Civil incorporation of the community of Sisters of the Holy Names of Jesus and Mary, with the mission of educating youth.

 Perpetual profession of the three foundresses

-Perpetual profession of the three foundresses, sisters Marie-Rose, Marie-Agnès and Marie-Madeleine, to whom sisters Véronique-du-Crucifix and Thérèse-de-Jésus are joined.
+Perpetual profession of the three foundresses, Sisters Marie-Rose, Marie-Agnès and Marie-Madeleine, joined by Sisters Véronique-du-Crucifix and Thérèse-de-Jésus.

 Death of Mother Marie-Rose, foundress of the SNJM Congregation

-Arrival in Oregon of the twelve SNJM foundresses of the first distant mission
+The twelve SNJM foundresses of the first distant mission arrive in Oregon

-Inauguration of the Convent of Hochelaga, Quebec, new Mother House of the Congregation
+Inauguration of the Convent in Hochelaga, Quebec, new Mother House of the Congregation

 Foundation of a SNJM Mission in Windsor, Ontario

-Foundation at Schenectady of the first mission of the Province of New York
+Foundation of the first mission of the Province of New York in Schenectady

 Arrival in California of six SNJM foundresses

-Arrival of the foundresses of the first mission in Winnipeg, Manitoba
+Arrival of the foundresses at the first mission in Winnipeg, Manitoba

 Final approval of the Institute by Pope Pius IX